milouri23/hb-week4-js-dom-1/README.md

   - Images appear and disappear using `opacity` and `transition`
   - Disable arrows when there are no more images.
   - The gallery should be responsive using the breakpoints described below (you can use the large image for all the viewports and use CSS to resize it).
-- Create a page that dynamically put contents in it from an object in the JS, an external source as JSON or AJAX call.
+- Create a page that dynamically put contents in it where:
   - The menu should be dynamically populated with categories of cards
   - Clicking in a menu item should filter items in the grid
   - A collection of cards should be dynamically populated inside a grid